 EDUC 880 Educational Leadership Practicum (3 credits)

 The emphasis of this course is placed on the integration of prior course work and work-place experience necessary for the preparation of the educational leader who intends to serve in higher education, K-12 public education, private schools, charter schools, international schools, for-profit schools, or educational consulting firms.
 This course is designed for students to apply knowledge acquired from prior core and concentration courses through a mentored practicum experience.
 Two sections of the course are typically offered.
 In the K-12 section, the course will provide for reflective experience in various leadership functions including: finance, law, curriculum, assessment, planning, human resources, communication, student development, advancement, marketing, community relations, or governance.
-Seventy hours of extended practicum hours are required for students pursuing the Superintendent Letter of Eligibility.
 The higher education section focuses on higher education teaching, introducing university teaching as a profession and vocation.
 Students will examine critical issues in higher education, historically and currently, explore pedagogy and practice teaching skills appropriate to various institutional settings, populations and methods of delivery.
 Ultimately, students will be prepared to define their own philosophy of teaching, develop effective teaching skills and artistry, and plan to navigate a university career.
 15 hours of on-site field work/ internship are required.

 Courses in the Education Administration Concentration include Leadership and the CEO in Education and Advanced Study of Educational Law and Finance.